Max-MGv/airlines_analysis/README.md

 ## Exploring Flight Delays
 This section analyzes flight delays, including mean delay, maximum delay, minimum delay, and the most common delay duration.
-*Figure 1: Histogram showing the distribution of flight delays greater than 0 minutes.*

 ## First Class & Coach Prices Correlation
 Here, we examine the correlation between first-class and coach prices using a sample subset of the data.